gavincarr/usher/README.md

     # Push current mappings to your backend
     usher push

+### Help

+    usher -h

 Author and Licence
 ------------------

 Copyright 2020 Gavin Carr <gavin@openfusion.com.au>.

-usher is available under the terms of the Apache 2.0 Licence.
+usher is available under the terms of the MIT Licence.